240 results found

 Preece A, Braines D, Cerutti F, et al., 2021, Coalition Situational Understanding via Explainable Neuro-Symbolic Reasoning and Learning, Conference on Artificial Intelligence and Machine Learning for Multi-Domain Operations Applications III, Publisher: SPIE-INT SOC OPTICAL ENGINEERING, ISSN: 0277-786X

-Al-Negheimish H, Madhyastha P, Russo A, 2021, Discrete reasoning templates for natural language understanding, Pages: 80-87
+Al-Negheimish H, Madhyastha P, Russo A, 2021, Discrete Reasoning Templates for Natural Language Understanding, 16th Conference of the European-Chapter-of-the-Association-for-Computational-Linguistics (EACL), Publisher: ASSOC COMPUTATIONAL LINGUISTICS-ACL, Pages: 80-87

 Stromfelt H, Dickens L, Garcez AD, et al., 2021, Coherent and Consistent Relational Transfer Learning with Auto-encoders, 15th International Workshop on Neural-Symbolic Learning and Reasoning (NeSy) as part of the 1st International Joint Conference on Learning and Reasoning (IJCLR), Publisher: RWTH AACHEN, Pages: 176-192, ISSN: 1613-0073

 Cingillioglu N, Russo A, 2020, Learning invariants through soft unification, Advances in Neural Information Processing Systems 33, ISSN: 1049-5258